Peter Martins: Career

 Martins began his ballet training in 1953 with the Royal Danish Ballet.
-He joined the corps de ballet in 1965, and was promoted to soloist in 1967.
+He joined the corps de ballet in 1965 and was promoted to soloist in 1967.

 Martins left Denmark in 1970 and became a principal dancer with the New York City Ballet (NYCB), though he had been performing as a guest artist since 1967.
 Martins danced a wide variety of roles, but is most known for the titular role in Apollo and the Cavalier in Balanchine's Nutcracker.
 In 1978, he was made the subject of the documentary, Peter Martins: A Dancer.
 He danced frequently with Suzanne Farrell.
 However, he terminated her employment with the NYCB in 1993; she went on to found her own company, which disbanded in 2017.

 Martins retired from dancing in 1983, becoming Co-Ballet Master-In-Chief alongside Jerome Robbins, and assumed the job of sole Balletmaster-in-Chief in 1990.
 Martins was Balanchine's personal choice of successor.
-However, early in his career as balletmaster, Martins faced criticism for perceived deviations from Balanchine's style.
+However, early in his career as a balletmaster, Martins faced criticism for perceived deviations from Balanchine's style.
 Martins also served as the artistic director and chairman of faculty of the School of American Ballet, the training division of the NYCB and the venue through which it receives most of its dancers.
 From 1990 until January 2018, he was solely responsible for artistic leadership of City Ballet.
-He was the subject of the 1991 documentary Peter Martins: A Dancer.
 In 2005 his salary was $619,000, and in 2008 he received $699,000 in pay and benefits.

 Martins regularly choreographed new works for both companies.
-His first piece was Calcium Light Night, set to music by Charles Ives, which premiered in 1977.
+His first piece was Calcium Light Night, set to music by Charles Ives, which premiered in 1977 and received positive reviews.
 His more recent pieces include Octet, Friandises, Stabat Mater and the full-length ballets The Sleeping Beauty, Swan Lake, and Romeo + Juliet.
 He also choreographed the Barbie movies Barbie in the Nutcracker and Barbie of Swan Lake.
 In 2000, Martins, along with talent scout Irene Diamond, founded the New York Choreographic Institute.